 Google specialists revealed that, for Specter Variant 1 attack, hackers can manhandle the eBPF feature in the Linux kernel, yet Chrome OS disables eBPF, running on ARM-based systems are not affected by Spectre vulnerability.

 The Android 2018-01-05 Security Patch Level is the main fix for speculative execution.
 Google’s Pixel phone will get it automatically, while owners of other Android gadgets are helpless before their device manufacturers and remote carriers, which decide when updates are taken off.

 For Linux Users

 The most recent version of the Linux kernel, 4.16, has arrived, carrying with it more fixes for the Specter and Meltdown flaws.

 A “normal and entirely boring release cycle” is being sought after by Linus Torvalds, maker of Linux, for 4.16 after the excitement of the last Linux discharge, 4.15, being dominated by Spectre and Meltdown patches.

 Found it helpful?
-For more guidance, you can check our IT Security services to help you to dominate and get rid of aforementioned vulnerability.
+For more guidance, you can check our to help you to dominate and get rid of the aforementioned vulnerability.
 Just relax.
 Don’t panic.
-And let our quality driven IT experts handle the problem.
+And let our quality-driven IT experts handle the problem.